lfbraz/azureml-automl-mlops/README.md

 2. Download model from QA: `az ml model download`
 3. Register model to PROD: `az ml model register`
 4. Deploy model to PROD: `az ml model deploy`
-5. Check endpoint state : `az ml endpoint realtime show`
+5. Check endpoint state: `az ml endpoint realtime show`

 All set up 😃.
 Now we can configure the trigger to this **Release**.